 Lab activities are meant to supplement and extend lecture and textbook material, provide you with opportunities to discuss and apply your understanding of course content, and prepare you to complete homework assignments.
-These activities will be handed out and collected during recitation, and the answer key for each activity will be posted on Carmen (in the Lab Activities section) by noon on Saturday so that you can refer to the key as you are finishing up your homework assignment for the week.
-Recitation is a big part of STAT 1350 and counts approximately 27% toward your final grade.
-You are expected to attend recitation weekly (with the exception of Week 9, when you complete the Midterm Exam).
+These activities will be handed out and collected during recitation, and the answer key for most of these activities will be posted on Carmen (in the Lab Activities section) by noon on Saturday so that you can refer to the key as you are finishing up your homework assignment for the week.
+Recitation is a big part of STAT 1350 and counts approximately 27.1% toward your final grade.
+You are expected to attend recitation weekly with the exception of Week 8, when you complete the Midterm Exam.
 We also expect that you show up to recitation on time and do not leave recitation early.
 If you cannot be on time or have to leave early, please talk to your recitation instructor about this.
-Further, cell phones should be put away during recitation.
+Further, cell phones should not be used in recitation other than to connect to Carmen.